VictorTaelin/Interaction-Calculus/HVM-Nano.md

 - `CO1`
 - `LAM`
 - `APP`
-- `NAT`
+- `NAT` (overloaded for NUM and SUC terms)
 - `CAL`

-The lab field stores a label on SUP, CO0 and CO1 terms.
+The lab field stores:

+- On SUP, CO0 and CO1 terms: a label.
-The lab field stores the function id on CAL terms.
+- On CAL terms: the function id.
+- On NAT terms: a flag (0 if NUM, 1 if SUC).

-The val field depends on the label:
+The val field depends on the variant:

-- `VAR`: points to a Subst location
+- `VAR`: points to a Lam node ({bod: Term}) or a substitution
-- `CO0`: points to a Subst location
+- `CO0`: points to a Col Node ({val: Term}) or a substitution
-- `CO1`: points to a Subst location
+- `CO1`: points to a Col Node ({val: Term}) or a substitution
 - `SUP`: points to a Sup Node ({lft: Term, rgt: Term})
 - `LAM`: points to a Lam Node ({bod: Term})
 - `APP`: points to an App Node ({fun: Term, arg: Term})
-- `NAT`: stores its numeric value
+- `NUM`: stores its numeric value, unboxed
+- `SUC`: points to a Suc Node ({pre: Term})
 - `CAL`: points to a Cal Node ({arg: Term})

-Non-nullary terms point to a Node, i.e., a consecutive block of its child terms.
+A Node is a consecutive block of its child terms.
 For example, the SUP term points to the memory location where its two child terms are stored.

-Variable terms (VAR, CO0 and CO1) point to a location in memory where the substitution will be inserted.
-As an optimization, rather than keeping a separate subst map in memory, we just re-use the location of the corresponding binder.
-For example, the VAR term of a lambda points either to its corresponding Lam Node (before the beta reduction), or to the substituted term (after the beta reduction).
-To distinguish, we set the 'sub' bit to signal that a memory location is a substitution entry.
+Variable terms (VAR, CO0 and CO1) point to the location where the substitution will be placed.
+As an optimization, that location is always the location of the corresponding binder node (like a Lam or Col).
+When the interaction occurs, we replace the binder node by the substituted term, with a 'sub' bit set.
+Then, when we access it from a variable, we retrieve that term, clearing the bit.

 Note that there is no COL term.
-That's because collapser nodes are special:
-1. they aren't part of the AST
-2. they don't store a body
-3. their bound vars are represented by CO0 and CO1 instead of VAR Because of that, the only way to access them is via the CO0 and CO1 terms, which point to the collapser node.
-When a collapse interaction takes place, the bound var that triggered the interaction immediatelly gets its half of the collapse, and the collapser node is replaced by the other half, with the sub bit set, allowing the other bound var to get it.
+That's because Col Nodes are special: they are't part of the AST, and they don't store a body; they "float" on the heap.
+In other words, `λx. !&0{x0,x1}=x; &0{x0,x1}` and `!&0{x0,x1}=x; λx. &0{x0,x1}` are both valid, and stored identically on memory.
+As such, the only way to access a Col Node is via its bound variables, CO0 and CO1.

+Before the collapse, the Col Node stores just the collapsed value (no body).
+After a collapse is triggered (when we access it via a CO0 or CO1 vars), the first half of the collapsed term is returned, and the other half is stored where the Col Node was, allowing the other var to get it as a substitution.
 For example, the COL-SUP interaction could be implemented as:

 ```
 def col_sup(col, sup):